 How does Hands Off help?

-With the funds raised the Foundation supports CASA’s mission by providing their clients and their families with vouchers of their choice to assist in the healing process and compliment the counselling programs provided.
+With the funds raised the Foundation supports survivors by providing their clients and their families with vouchers of their choice to assist in the healing process and compliment the counselling programs provided.
 What makes Hands Off unique is that it is committed to providing what a client feels would aid them the most in their recovery – not what has been selected for them.
-Unlike VOCAT (Victims of Crime Tribunal) who only subsidise for recognised Western methods such as Psychology and Medical Practitioners, the foundation provide vouchers for all types of Western and Eastern modalities as well as family entertainment services, fuel and grocery vouchers and variety packs (such as Westfield Vouchers to use at a store of their choice).
+Unlike VOCAT (Victims of Crime Tribunal) who only subsidise for recognised Western methods such as Psychology and Medical Practitioners, the foundation provide vouchers for all types of Western and Eastern modalities as well as family entertainment services, fuel and grocery vouchers and variety packs (such as Westfield/Visa Vouchers to use at a store of their choice).